Dartmouth at a Glance

 As a mathematician, Hanlon focuses on probability and combinatorics, the study of finite structures and their significance as they relate to bioinformatics, computer science, and other fields.
 Hanlon has earned numerous honors and awards for his mathematical research, including a Sloan Fellowship, a Guggenheim Fellowship, a Henry Russel Award, and the National Science Foundation Presidential Young Investigator Award.
 He is a fellow of the American Academy of Arts and Sciences and held an Arthur F. Thurnau Professorship, the University of Michigan’s highest recognition of faculty whose commitment to undergraduate teaching has had a demonstrable impact on the intellectual development and lives of their students.

-Hanlon is married to Gail Gentes, who previously served as the director of research and faculty support at the Ross School of Business within the University of Michigan.
+Hanlon is married to Gail Gentes, who joined Dartmouth as the director of action-based learning programs.
 The couple has three children, all in their 20s.

 International graduate students: 30 percent